pri-Mohanty/subnuclear-sherlock/README.md

 | Total Energy $E$ | 0.6837 |
 | Invariant Mass $M$ | **0.9925** |

 The strong preference for $M$ over $E$ is significant.
-Because signal events are generated under random Lorentz boosts, raw energy is highly variable — a model exploiting energy thresholds would generalise poorly across boosts.
+Because signal events are generated under random Lorentz boosts, raw energy is highly variable  -a model exploiting energy thresholds would generalise poorly across boosts.
 The probe result shows the model has instead encoded the Lorentz-invariant quantity that remains constant: $M = \sqrt{E^2 - p^2}$.
 The model learned relativistic kinematics, not a shortcut.

 ---

-### Experiment 2 — Causal Knockout: Is cross-particle attention responsible?
+### Experiment 2  -Causal Knockout: Is cross-particle attention responsible?

 To identify the computational mechanism, we severed all cross-particle attention connections using PyTorch's `src_mask`, forcing each particle token to process only its own 4-vector through the Transformer layers.
 We then re-ran the linear probe on the resulting representations.